Read Mapping Near Non-Volatile Memory: Evaluation

 \subsection{Mapping Accuracy}

-To compare the alignment or mapping accuracy of \arch\ to SOAP, we use a simulated input dataset with known expected matching indices.
-Mapping fails either when a map is aligned to a wrong part of the {\em reference}, or when it is not aligned to any part of the {\em reference} at all.
-Considering different configurations, Table~\ref{tbl:accur} quantifies these mapping failure rates as {\em Misalignment rate} and {\em Alignment Failure Rate} respectively.
-We should note that misaligned {\ssq}s are still mapped to a part of {\em reference} which is similar enough.
-Although not mapped to the expected part, they should not be regarded as errors.
+Since we were not able to run experiments using GenAx, we compare the accuracy of \arch\ to SOAP3-dp only.
+Besides, SOAP3-dp outperforms accuracy of BWA~\cite{luo2013soap3}, which has very similar accuracy to GenAx.
+Therefore, SOAP3-dp is expected to have better accuracy compared to GenAx.
+To compare the mapping accuracy of \arch\ to SOAP3-dp, we use a simulated input dataset with known expected matching indices.
+We differentiate between two cases: (1) the {\em query} is aligned to a wrong portion of the {\em reference}; or (2) the {\em query} is not aligned to any portion of the {\em reference}.
+Table~\ref{tbl:accur} shows the corresponding rate of occurrence for (1) as the {\em Misalignment rate}; for (2), as the {\em Miss rate}, considering different configurations.
+We should note that misaligned {\ssq}s are still mapped to a portion of the {\em reference}, which may be similar enough.
+Therefore, {\em misalignment rate} does not necessarily correspond to an error rate.
+The numbers in Table~\ref{tbl:accur} reflect all errors caused by \arch's prefix corruption, indel mishandling, and SA's false positives.